 Treatments For Pneumonia In Dogs

-Most dogs that are treated make a full recovery, however exposure to pneumonia often makes it likely that the condition will reoccur.
-This is especially true if the underlying cause of the initial inflammation isn’t found.
-Make sure you follow treatment procedures from your veterinarian thoroughly to reduce this risk.
+Most dogs who receive treatment make a full recovery; however, exposure to pneumonia often makes it likely that the condition will reoccur.
+This is especially true if the vet can’t determine underlying cause of the initial inflammation.
+Make sure you follow treatment procedures from your vet thoroughly to reduce this risk.

 Has your dog ever had pneumonia?
-How did you treat it?
+How did your vet treat it?
 Let us know in the comments below!